 The Ag 450 Farm has been in operation for 70+ years.
-Thousands of students over that time have experienced the opportunity to manage and direct the operation of a diversified grain and livestock farm by enrolling in AgEds 450 class.
-AgEds 450 is the senior-level capstone course for Agricultural Education and Agricultural Studies majors.
-Other ISU agricultural students frequently enroll in the course.
-Students apply management and production skills learned in other courses.
+Thousands of students have experienced the opportunity to manage and direct the operation of a diversified grain and livestock farm by enrolling in the AgEds 450 class.
+AgEds 450 is the senior capstone course for Agricultural Education and Agricultural Studies majors.
+Students apply management and production skills learned in their courses leading up to this class.
 Problem-solving, decision-making, and communication are emphasized throughout the semester.

 In 1938, Dr. William Murray, Professor of Economics, developed the concept of the course and farm.
 He was convinced that while enrolled at Iowa State, students needed the experience of managing an actual farm to better prepare students entering farming or other related occupations.
 Dr. Murray’s dream became reality when the first Ag 450 class (presently known as AgEds 450) was offered in the Winter Quarter, 1943 with Dr. Murray as the instructor.